HOW WE STARTED

 We are now located in a different county and are gradually meeting members of our new community.
 We are looking for local volunteers and animal loving folks who are able to help in other ways.
 Currently, we are caring for 7 horses, 9 cats, 4 dogs, 1 goat, and 2 geese at the new farm.
 It takes a village to provide for them financially and physically!

-Together, we can make a difference in the welfare of animals in many ways.
-We can do our small part in our community by helping animals in need, helping people keep their animals, helping people through animals, and educating the public.
+Together, we can make a difference in our community.
+We can do our small part by helping horses in need, helping people by partnering with horses, and educating the public.
 A tall order?
 Perhaps.
 But a worthy one.
-They are worthy of our efforts.
+ALL are worthy of our efforts.

 Jodi Kelley, Founder & President